-3.1.1 Non-positional unigram probabilities
+3.1.1 Relative positional unigram probabilities

-In all of the sections below, we will use $w=x_1\dots x_n$ to refer to a word consisting of symbols x_1 through x_n .
+In all of the sections below, we will use $w = x_1 \dots x_n$ to refer to a word consisting of symbols x_1 through x_n .

-The unigram score reflects the probability of a word under a simple unigram model.
+The relative positional unigram score reflects the probability of a word under a standard unigram model.
 Here, the probability of a word is defined as the product of the probabilities of its individual symbols.
-In the non-positional version of unigram metrics, probabilities are calculated without considering the position of symbols.
-Rather, only the frequencies of symbols are used in the calculation (Markov 1913, Shannon 1948).
+In the relative positional version of unigram metrics, probabilities are calculated without considering the position of symbols.
+Rather, only the frequencies of symbols are used in the calculation.
 If a particular symbol exists in the test dataset but not in the training set, its probability is set to zero.
-Mathematically, we express the standard unigram probability as where we express the probability of encountering an individual unigram as where C(x) represents the number of occurrences of x in the training data and Σ is the set of all sounds in the training data.
+Mathematically, we express the relative positional unigram probability of a word as where we express the probability of encountering an individual unigram as where C(x) represents the number of occurrences of x in the training data and Σ is the set of all sounds in the training data.
+C(x) is divided by the total count of every symbol $y \in \Sigma$ in the training data, meaning that unigram probabilities are simply the relative frequency of the sound x.
 The UCIPC returns log unigram probabilities.
+It's important to note that the training process for all the models in this paper is deterministic: the unigram/bigram probabilities learned by the model will always be the same for a given input.